 The absence of term limits in the Constitution is not an oversight.
 The writers of the Constitution thought long and hard about this problem.

 A little more history

 Under the Articles of Confederation, our country fell apart.
 Elected representatives came to the capital (New York), hung around awhile, then went home.
 Why stay?
-The job had no future and their salaries didn’t pay enough to cover their costs while serving and nor pay enough to keep their families alive.
+The job had no future.
+Their salaries didn’t pay enough to cover their costs while serving and nor pay enough to keep their families alive.

 Myth Busting 101: Congress isn’t overpaid

 Most members of Congress are lawyers.
-The 2011-2012 salary for rank-and-file congressional members was $174,000 per year.
+The 2011-2012 salary for rank-and-file members of the House and Senate was $174,000 per year.
 A third-year associate at a good law firm will do that well and after six to twelve years (1 – 2 senate terms), a competent attorney in a good market makes much more.

 Skill and experience count

 Writing a law that can stand up to scrutiny by the courts and other members of Congress takes years.
 You don’t waltz in from Anywhere, USA and start writing laws.
 Moreover, great legislators are rare in any generation.
 A sane electorate doesn’t throw them away.

 We are not suffering from an entrenched group of old-time pols stopping the legislative process.
 We are suffering a dearth of the old guard, the folks who understood how to work with the opposition.
 It’s the newly elected who are stopping progress.